LukasBommes/PV-Hawk/docs/source/tutorial.rst

 This ensures that scripts running inside the container (e.g. the `view_gps.py` script mentioned above) can correctly execute their graphical user interfaces.

 Now, open a new terminal window.
-Navigate to the root directory of the PV Drone Inspect source code and start the Docker container with the command
+Navigate to the root directory of the PV Hawk source code and start the Docker container with the command

 .. code-block:: console